TimMangan/App-Info/docs/Windows/Techsmith/Camtasia/InstallConfigure.md

 # Installation and Configuration Notes for Camtasia

-By default the app will install into the user programs folder by default.
+By default the app will install into the program files folder by default.

 ## EXE Dependency based installer for WebView2